scandum/binary_search/README.md

 Boundless Binary Search
 -----------------------

 A boundless binary search is faster than the standard binary search since the loop contains 1 key check 1 integer check and (on average) 1.5 integer assignments.
-The performance gain will vary depending on various factors, but should be between 5% and 40% when comparing 32 bit integers.
+The performance gain will vary depending on various factors, but should be around 30-40% when comparing 32 bit integers.
 It performs more key checks.

 Boundless Quaternary Binary Search
 ----------------------------------